Sadaf Shamas

-Sadaf Shamas (born 13 December 1998) is a Pakistani cricketer who plays as a right-handed batter.
+Sadaf Shamas (born 30 December 1998) is a Pakistani cricketer who plays as a right-handed batter.
+She has also played domestic cricket for Lahore, Higher Education Commission and Multan.

 International career

 In May 2022, she was named in Women's One Day International (WODI) squads for Sri Lanka's tour of Pakistan.
-In September 2022, she was named Pakistan's squad for the Asia Cup.
+In September 2022, she was named in Pakistan's squad for the Asia Cup.

 Shamas made her WODI debut on 4 November 2022 against Ireland at Gaddafi Stadium, Lahore.
 She made her WT20I debut on 24 January 2023 against Australia at North Sydney Oval, Sydney.

 In January 2023, Shamas was added to Pakistan's squad for the 2023 ICC Women's T20 World Cup.
 She replaced Diana Baig, who was ruled out of the squad due to a fractured finger.
+In July 2023, she was selected in Pakistan's 2023 Asian Games squad.

+She was named in the Pakistan squad for the 2024 ICC Women's T20 World Cup.